roman-milk/roman-milk.github.io/for-the-love-of-adele.md

+===

- ****** For The Love of Adele ****** bygeronimo_appleby© I pushed and the door opened slightly.
+I pushed and the door opened slightly.
 I pushed a little more and was then able to see a slice of my aunt's cabin.
 I squeezed my eye right up as close as possible to the six inch wide gap and was instantly rewarded by a view of my Aunt Adele lying on top of her bed.
 It wasn't a full view of her, just a foreshortened side view, but I could see her nakedness quite clearly and I could tell by the positioning of her arm that she was using her dildo.

  The shock of what I saw flashed through me, but once that initial flare had died I could hear the soft sighs and tiny mewls of pleasure my aunt was making.
 I could hear the oscillating buzz of the vibrator as my aunt smeared it around her vulva and then pushed a length of it inside her body.
 Adele was reading her smutty tome, holding the book awkwardly with one hand while the other was busy with the toy between her soft thighs.